finalcut/finalcut.github.io/_posts/2016-04-05-deploying-azure-worker-role-via-team-city.md

     $completeDeployment = Get-AzureDeployment -ServiceName $service -Slot $slot
     $completeDeploymentID = $completeDeployment.deploymentid

-    write-progress -id 3 -activity "Upgrading Deployment" -completed -Status "Complete" Write-Output "$(Get-Date -f $timeStampFormat) - Upgrading Deployment: Complete, Deployment ID: $completeDeploymentID" }
+    Write-Host -id 3 -activity "Upgrading Deployment" -completed -Status "Complete" Write-Host "$(Get-Date -f $timeStampFormat) - Upgrading Deployment: Complete, Deployment ID: $completeDeploymentID" }

-Write-Output "Create Azure Deployment"
+function Publish(){
+ $deployment = Get-AzureDeployment -ServiceName $service -Slot $slot -ErrorVariable a -ErrorAction silentlycontinue Write-Host $deployment

+ if ($a[0] -ne $null) {
+    Write-Host "$(Get-Date -f $timeStampFormat) - No deployment is detected.
+Creating a new deployment. " }

+ if ($deployment.Name -ne $null) {
+    #Update deployment inplace (usually faster, cheaper, won't destroy VIP)
+    Write-Host "$(Get-Date -f $timeStampFormat) - Deployment exists in $servicename.
+Upgrading deployment."

+    try {
+      UpgradeDeployment
+    } catch {
+      $ErrorMessage = $_.Exception.Message
+      Write-Host $errorKey
+      Write-Host "Error Upgrading Deployment"
+      Write-Host $ErrorMessage
+      exit(1)
+    }
+ } else {
+    try {
+      CreateNewDeployment
+    } catch {
+      $ErrorMessage = $_.Exception.Message
+      Write-Host $errorKey
+      Write-Host "Error Upgrading Deployment"
+      Write-Host $ErrorMessage
+      exit(1)
+    }
+ }
+}

 Publish

+Exit(0)
 ```

 At this point you should be able to run your build on TeamCity and see that your worker role has been deployed properly.
-You can always tell by viewing the build log on TeamCity and by going to your Cloud Service "Dashboard" on the Azure Management Portal and looking in the right column for "Deployment Label"  It should say something like `ContinuousDeploy to MyService v39` which is the value defined in the above script as `$deploymentLabel`.
+You can always tell by viewing the build log on TeamCity and by going to your Cloud Service "Dashboard" on the Azure Management Portal and looking in the right column for "Deployment Label"  It should say something like `Continuous Deploy to MyService v39` or whatever value you  defined for the  `deploymentLabel` argument.